November 2022: In-person lab intensive near NYC (subject to change)

 1. I am submitting a script (Material) to The Writers Lab (the Lab).
-In connection with the Material submitted by me, this constitutes the agreement between NYWIFT and The Writers Lab and New York Women in Film & Television (NYWIFT) (herein "you"), and me, the undersigned.
+In connection with the Material submitted by me, this constitutes the agreement between The Writers Lab and New York Women in Film & Television (NYWIFT) (herein "you"), and me, the undersigned.

-3. I warrant that I identify as a woman born on or before October 9, 1981.
+4. I warrant that I identify as a woman (cis, trans, nonbinary) born on or before November 1, 1982.
 Proof of age and residence may be required.

-4. I warrant that I am the sole owner and author of said Material, that I have the exclusive right and authority to submit same to you upon the terms and conditions stated herein, and that I have registered this script with the Writers Guild of America or, if outside the United States, with a legally recognized local guild or copyright office as required for the US Lab.
-If the submitted script is not legally registered for copyright protection, The Writers Lab, New York Women in Film & Television, its directors, employees, agents and representatives cannot be held liable for any infringements that may be perceived to result from the submission of said unregistered intellectual property.
+5. I warrant that I am the sole owner and author of said Material, that I have the exclusive right and authority to submit same to you upon the terms and conditions stated herein, and that I have registered this script with a legally recognized guild or copyright office as required for the US Lab.
+If the submitted script is not legally registered for copyright protection, The Writers Lab, New York Women in Film & Television, their directors, employees, agents and representatives cannot be held liable for any infringements that may be perceived to result from the submission of said unregistered intellectual property.
 Failure to register your script may result in your disqualification for this submission.
-Register your script with the US Copyright Office OR with the Writers Guild of America, East if it is not already registered.
-The WGAEast has generously offered the discounted price of $17 to Lab applicants who are not members of the Guild.
-Choose the Student and NYWIFT/The Writers Lab option.

-6. I agree that any part of said Material which does not in itself constitute protectable literary property may be used by any member, officer, or employee of NYWIFT or The Writers Lab, or those participating in the selection process for The Writers Lab without any liability, and nothing in this agreement or the fact of my submission of said Material to you shall be deemed to place you in any different position than anyone else to whom I have not submitted said Material.
+6. I agree that any part of said Material which does not in itself constitute protectable literary property may be used by any member, officer, agent or employee of NYWIFT, or those participating in the selection process for The Writers Lab without any liability, and nothing in this agreement or the fact of my submission of said Material to you shall be deemed to place you in any different position than anyone else to whom I have submitted said Material.

 7. The Writers Lab is not responsible for lost, late, incomplete, invalid, unintelligible or misdirected Material, which will be disqualified.
 The Submission Fee will not be returned or adjusted.
 Submissions that do not comply with the Submission Requirements will be disqualified, and the Submission Fee will not be returned or adjusted.

-9. I understand that the Internet is not a secure medium and information submitted online may be accessed by third parties.
+8. I understand that the Internet is not a secure medium and information submitted online may be accessed by third parties.
 I indemnify The Writers Lab, NYWIFT, their members, officers, agents, representatives, and those participating in the selection process for The Writers Lab to which I am applying for any digital breach or infringements that may be perceived to result from the submission of said Material and information.
 Further, I acknowledge and agree that the Lab receives numerous submissions of ideas, stories and scripts, and that my submission, and the ideas and stories embodied in the Submission, may be similar or identical to other material already received and/or developed by the Lab and that I am not entitled to any compensation or credit for use by the Lab of any such other material.

 10. I specifically acknowledge that you may refuse to accept, consider or otherwise evaluate my Material in the absence of my acceptance of the provisions herein.

-11. In further consideration of your evaluation of said Material, I and my successors or assigns hereby release The Writers Lab and NYWIFT, their directors, officers and employees, from any and all actions, claims and demands of any kind whatsoever, which I had, now have, or hereafter may have, by reason of any matter in connection with this submission and, if accepted, my participation in The Writers Lab to which I am applying.
+11. In further consideration of your evaluation of said Material, I and my successors or assigns hereby release The Writers Lab, NYWIFT, their directors, officers, agents, representatives and employees, from any and all actions, claims and demands of any kind whatsoever, which I had, now have, or hereafter may have, by reason of any matter in connection with this submission and, if accepted, my participation in The Writers Lab to which I am applying.